-The Memorable Order of Tin Hats or the MOTH as it is more popularly known is an ex-serviceman’s organisation founded in Durban, South Africa, in May 1927 by a remarkable man Charles Alfred Evenden by name.
-He was born in London on the 01st October 1894 and as a young man immigrated to Australia and served with the Australian forces in Gallipoli during World War I where he was wounded and evacuated to England.
-After returning to Australia, he was discharged from the army.
+The Memorable Order of Tin Hats or the MOTH as it is more popularly known is an ex-servicemen and woman Organisation founded in Durban, South Africa, on May 1927 by a remarkable man Charles Alfred Evenden by name.
+He was born in London on the 1st October 1894 and as a young man emigrated to Australia and served with the Australian forces at Gallipoli during World War I where he was wounded and evacuated to England.
+After convalescence, he returned to Australia, and was discharged from the army.

 Witnessing the annual ANZAC parades, Charles Evenden turned his thoughts to the formation of an association of front line soldiers to perpetuate the comradeship gained from front line service.
 Later, he settled in South Africa where he worked as a cartoonist on the staff of the Mercury, a morning paper in Durban, under the pseudonym of “EVO” by which name he soon became popularly known to most people.

-The Order is added on concord and harmony and operates independently of race, religion or politics in the same way as front line service, but with full democracy.
+The Order is based on concord and harmony and operates independently of race, religion or politics in the same way as front line service, but with full democracy.

 The three MOTH ideals

 True Comradeship, Mutual Help, Sound Memory